-0 Common Services you u will pay I initiations and attended and medical event Services you may need Network provider (you will pay the least) Out-of-network provider (you will pay the most) Limitations, exceptions and other important information Primary care visit to treat an injury or illness \$25/visit 30% coinsurance Some services require prior authorization.
+Common Services you What you will pay Limitations avacations and medical event may need Network provider (you will pay the least) Out-of-network provider (you will pay the most) Limitations, exceptions and other important information Primary care visit to treat an injury or illness \$25/visit Deductible does not apply.
+30% coinsurance Some services require prior authorization.
 Failure to obtain prior authorization can result in a requested service being denied.
-Specialist visit Acupuncture: \$35/visit 30% coinsurance None lf you visit a Chiropractic: \$25/visit 30% coinsurance Covered up to 12 visits a year. health care provider's office or clinic Specialist : \$40/visit 30% coinsurance Some services require prior authorization.
+Specialist visit Acupuncture: \$35/visit 30% coinsurance None If you visit a Chiropractic: \$25/visit 30% coinsurance Covered up to 12 visits per year. health care provider's office or clinic Specialist: \$40/visit Deductible does not apply.
+30% coinsurance Some services require prior authorization.
 Failure to obtain prior authorization can result in a requested service being denied.
 Preventive care/ screening/immunization No charge.
 Deductible does not apply.
 30% coinsurance Deductible does not apply.
 You may have to pay for services that aren't preventive.
 Ask your provider if the services needed are preventive.
-Then check what your plan will pay for. lf you have a test Diagnostic test (X-ray, blood work) Electrocardiogram: \$25/visit Labs: no charge.
-30% coinsurance Some services require prior authorization.
-Radiology: \$25/visit Failure to obtain prior authorization can result in a requested service being denied.
-Imaging (CT/PET scans, MRIs) 20% coinsurance 30% coinsurance
+Then check what your plan will pay for.
+If you have a test Diagnostic test (X-ray, blood work) Electrocardiogram: \$25/visit Labs: no charge 30% coinsurance Some services require prior authorization.
+Failure to obtain prior authorization can result in a requested service being denied.
+Radiology: \$25/visit Imaging (CT/PET scans, MRIs) 20% coinsurance 30% coinsurance